MarcelGarus/server/blog/2022-01-23 static-typing.md

 One critical differentiation point among them is how their type systems work.
 You can sort programming languages into two camps:

-- *Statically-typed languages* determine what sort of values can be stored in variables just by looking at the program.
+- **Statically-typed languages** determine what sort of values can be stored in variables just by looking at the program.
-- *Dynamically-typed languages* can't statically infer what sort of values can be stored in variables.
+- **Dynamically-typed languages** can't statically infer what sort of values can be stored in variables.
 They have to run the program to find out.

 If given a choice, I prefer statically-typed languages.
 Because they know the types of variables, they can offer clever suggestions.
 Additionally, the compiler catches many errors while you write the code, so you get immediate feedback.

 On the other hand, most type systems limit what you can express in a language.
 In comparison, dynamic languages feel more flexible.

-...

 ## What's wrong with types?